akeneo/pim-api-docs/content/guides/erp-connection/step4-how-to-build-your-connector.md

 We are aware that it is quite difficult to develop a 100% complete connector that fits all your customer's needs immediately.

-Furthermore, to build such a complex connector as an ERP connector in a single iteration would undoubtedly be complex and you risk missing important features.
+Once you are comfortable with your customer's needs, our recommendation is to follow the steps we describe and to iterate in order not to miss any important feature.
+Building an ERP connector is a complex task that requires a dedicated focus every step of the way.

 **Our last advice: adopt an Agile approach!**